 "The Old, The True, The Brave"

-House Velaryon of Driftmark remains one of the oldest Valyrian houses in Westeros, distinguished by their silver-gold hair, pale skin, and violet or blue eyes—marks of their Valyrian heritage.
-Long allied with the Targaryens through their being sworn directly to Dragonstone, their unmatched fleets and wealth have secured their place among the most powerful houses of the Crownlands.
+House Velaryon of Driftmark remains one of the oldest Valyrian houses in Westeros, distinguished by their silver-gold hair, pale skin, and violet or blue eyes.
+Long sworn to Dragonstone rather than King's Landing, their unmatched fleets and wealth have secured their place among the most powerful houses of the Crownlands for generations.

 Ynessa Velaryon nee Dargood